Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies meeting and surpassing all audience expectations every day.

 We'll continue right after this.

-Obama did mention his uncle, his great uncle, who told their Spiegel and the UK telegraph he has never talked to Obama about his experiences liberating concentration camps.
+Obama did mention his uncle, his great uncle, who told Der Spiegel and the UK Telegraph.

 This morning in Germany, after visiting Buchenwald, Obama said this.

-And I told this story.
+And I've told this story.

-He returned from his service in a state of shock, uh, saying little and isolating himself for months on end from family and friends, uh, alone with the painful memories that would not leave his head.
+He returned from his service in a state of shock, saying little and isolating himself for months on end from family and friends, alone with the painful memories that would not leave his head.

-His uncle has told the UK telegraph and their spiegel, I don't know how he knows this.
+I don't know how he knows this.

 I've never talked to him about it.